navipartner/docs/content/en/docs/entertainment/ticket/explanation/authorization_code_rescheduling/index.md

 type: docs
 ---

 Ticket rescheduling is made convenient for online users (self-service).
-It is done via [web setup](../howto/ChangeTicketReservation.md), and creation of a new authorization code (pin code) printed on the ticket.
+It is done via [<ins>web setup<ins>](../howto/ChangeTicketReservation.md), and creation of a new authorization code (pin code) printed on the ticket.

 The maximum length for the produced **Authorization Code** is 10 characters.
 The template can be specified on the **Ticket Setup** page, and is characterized by the following: